metasikander/s0str/README.md

 * filter on e and p tags
 * error response message when non pubkey user tries to post

+## Nice to have
+* [Friend-of-a-Friend support](https://github.com/metasikander/s0str/issues/3) Save notes from more pubkeys, based on connection to main pubkey.

 # Config

 Configuration is read from environment and `.env` file.